bespinian/blog/content/posts/run-ghost-on-cloud-foundry.md

 ## Create Services

 To run Ghost, we'll need two services: a database and an email server.
 First, let's create the database.
-I'm using the [Swisscom Application Cloud](https://developer.swisscom.com/) here but you can use any Cloud Foundry provider.
+I'm using the [Swisscom Application Cloud](https://developer.swisscom.com/) here, but you can use any Cloud Foundry provider.
 We'll create a small MariaDB service which works like MySQL and therefore can be used by Ghost.
 Execute the following command to create it:

 ```bash
 $ cf create-service mariadbent usage blog-db